Diplodongus/CTFs/UIUCTF2021/PHPFUCK.md

 Furthermore, it is commented at the top that “Flag is inside ./flag.php”

-When we try to add /flag.php, we just see “No flag for you!”
+When we try to navigate to /flag.php, we just see “No flag for you!”

 ![Alt text](/UIUCTF2021/img/PHPFUCK/2-flag.php.png?raw=true "Root of website given")